lucaspbastos/docker-pihole-unbound/README.md

-# Pi-Hole + Unbound - 1 Container
+# Pi-Hole + Unbound in just 1 Container

 ## Description

-This Docker deployment runs both Pi-Hole and Unbound in a single container.
+This is a fork of [Chris Crowe's docker-pihole-unbound Docker deployment](https://github.com/chriscrowe/docker-pihole-unbound) that runs both Pi-Hole and Unbound in a single container.
+Some changes in this fork include:
+- Refactoring project to a single container, removing legacy two-container option
+- Enabling of Pi-Hole and Unbound's IPv6 features by default
+- Always grabbing the latest Pi-Hole Docker image
+- Downloading root.hints file for Unbound
+- Default port opening for Unbound for testing (port 5335)

 The base image for the container is the [official Pi-Hole container](https://hub.docker.com/r/pihole/pihole), with an extra build step added to install the Unbound resolver directly into to the container based on [instructions provided directly by the Pi-Hole team](https://docs.pi-hole.net/guides/unbound/).